Contents

 The Four Welding positions

-The common type of weld performed in the fabrication world is Fillet and groove weld.
-These two welds can be obtained with the four basic welding positions which include: flat, horizontal, vertical, and overhead.
+The most common type of welding performed in the fabrication world is fillet and groove welding.
+These two welds can be obtained with the four basic welding positions, which include flat, horizontal, vertical, and overhead.
 Take your time to understand the explanation!

-Flat welding position is very easy to perform and it can be learnt within a short period of time.
-It is also known as down-hand position as it involves welding on the top side of the joint.
-The molten metal is drawn down into the joint, making a fast and easy welding process. number 1 is used to represent flat welding, indicating the first method and the G and F represent groove and fillet weld.
+A flat welding position is very easy to perform, and it can be learned within a short period of time.
+It is also known as the down-hand position, as it involves welding on the top side of the joint.
+The molten metal is drawn down into the joint, making it a fast and easy welding process.
+Number 1 is used to represent flat welding, indicating the first welding positions.
+G and F represent groove and fillet welding.

 Horizontal position (2G and 2F)